loopDelicious/arena-rank/README.md

 ```

 ## Examples
-The minimal example of using `arena` to produce a leaderboard on LMArena data can be run in only a few lines:
+Below is a minimal example using `arena` to produce a leaderboard on LMArena data:
 ```python
 import pandas as pd
 import datasets